 His Twitter is full of raw thoughts, his podcast is full of laughter, and his presence is full of charisma.
 When he’s not co-hosting a podcast in front of a Zayn Malik poster, you can find him as an associate producer for MTV’s Ridiculousness.
 His name is Ali Baluch.
-He is a funny, insightful, always keeping up with the news kind of guy.
+He is a funny, in always-keeping-up-with-the-news kind of guy.

-“As parents, they’ll sacrifice everything so that I can get the opportunities they couldn’t have,” said Baluch.
+“As parents, they’ll sacrifice everything so that I can get the opportunities they couldn’t have,” Baluch said.

-He recognizes that in the United States there’s lack of representation in the entertainment industry.
+He recognized the lack of representation in the United States entertainment industry.

-“The main reason we started the podcast was I honestly believe that kids need heroes that look like them,” said Baluch.
+“The main reason we started the podcast was I honestly believe that kids need heroes that look like them,” Baluch said.
 “We’re erased from America.
 We are not represented in media, in pictures, in film, or in music.”

-Baluch acknowledges the problem, but believes his calling is to help find a solution.
-He suggests that more diverse people in the workplace will lead to richer and more diverse content.
+Baluch acknowledged the problem but believes his calling is to help find a solution.
+He suggested that more diverse people in the workplace will lead to vibrant and varied content.

-However, regardless of the current state of affairs concerning race and diversity in America, Baluch remains hopeful.
-With all the chaos going on around him, the constant he’s always had in his life is content creation.
-In fact, he just finished wrapping up the tenth season of Ridiculousness with his team.
+However, despite the current state of racism and endorsed homogeneity in the United States, Baluch stayed hopeful.
+Navigating the chaos around him, Baluch said the constant in his life has always been content creation.
+In fact, he finished wrapping up the tenth season of Ridiculousness with his team.
 His focus now, and always, is to remain knowledgeable and empower others to do the same.

 “We all have privilege,” he said, “but how can we use that privilege to help others?”